Study with us

 The College invites all non-UK Freshers to arrive in College earlier than other students to give you time to settle in and to take part in the International Freshers' Week programme.
 If this link takes you to information about last year's International Freshers' Week, this is just because it hasn't been updated yet by CUSU.
 Please keep checking back until it shows information for this year.

-These will take place on the morning of Friday 29 September.
+These will take place on the morning of Friday 2 October.
 There are separate ‘Feeling at Home in Cambridge’ sessions for undergraduates and graduates as well as a session on ‘Developing Academic English Language Skills’.
-Students should register online if you wish to attend: www.internationalstudents.cam.ac.uk/orientation-sessions
+Students should register online if you wish to attend: www.internationalstudents.cam.ac.uk/orientation-sessions If this link is unavailable this is just because it hasn't been updated yet by CUSU.
+Please keep checking back until it shows information for this year.

 Practical guidance on coming to study in the UK and at Cambridge, including the International Student Guide: www.internationalstudents.cam.ac.uk/arriving